mmattice/user-groups/email-templates/accepted-sponsored.md

 { if approved for food/drink reimbursement }

 We know it's easier to provide the content your group provides when you don't have to worry about food and drinks.
-We have allotted funds to reimburse your group for food, up to $4 per attendee.
+Please encourage your attendees to use Meetup, because this is what we use to calculate how much food is needed.
+We have allotted funds to reimburse your group for food and drinks, up to $4 per Meetup RSVP.

 In order to arrange your reimbursement, please provide the following:

 - A picture of the receipt
-- A final headcount for the event (including organizers)
-- A photo of the meetup in action
+- A photo of the meetup in action (posted to the Meetup event)

 Once those have been provided via the event's Github issue, you can apply for reimbursement through [cash.me](link).
 If you do not have a Square Cash account, [please go ahead and create one](link to instructions).